 Current issues offering opportunities for protection and enhancement Landscape Management Guidelines Benefits delivered by Ecosystem Services for each area of interest Flood management and SUDS schemes?
 Flash floods and run off.
 Flooding of properties in low lying areas by river and ground water.
 Flood management and SUDS schemes?
 Plan for flood management by conserving and enhancing the flood plains and managing water levels in ditches and drains.
 Encourage the design of sensitive flood defence schemes which conserve and enhance the landscape and habitats Conserve and enhance existing man made and natural drainage features.
-Provisioning Water conservation Regulating Flood control Protection of aquifers Cultural Heritage assets Sense of Place and local distinctiveness Maximise opportunities for the creation of SUDs schemes which contribute to local amenity and habitat creation.
-Tranquillity Amenity and recreation Biodiversity
+Maximise opportunities for the creation of SUDs schemes which contribute to local amenity and habitat creation.
+Provisioning Water conservationRegulating Flood control Protection of aquifersCultural Heritage assetsSense of Place and local distinctiveness Tranquillity Amenity and recreation habitat creation.
+Biodiversity